Guiding our clients with honesty and compassion through a difficult time is what drives everyone at Epstein Family Law.

 Avoiding these common mistakes can enhance your chances of achieving a fair and adequate alimony arrangement that supports your transition to life after divorce.

 Regardless of the type of alimony you are receiving or are being ordered to pay, it is important to understand your options and how alimony will affect your life.
-An experienced alimony attorney in Dallas can help you obtain the alimony you need and deserve.
+An experienced spousal support attorney in Dallas can help you obtain the alimony you need and deserve.

-Contact our firm online today or at (972) 232-7673 to speak with an alimony attorney in Dallas.
+Contact our firm online today or at (972) 232-7673 to speak with a spousal support lawyer in Dallas.

 How Long Does Alimony Last in Texas?

-The duration of alimony in Texas depends on the length of the marriage and the circumstances surrounding the case.
+The duration of alimony in Texas depends on the length of the marriage and the circumstances surrounding the financial situation of both parties.
 For marriages lasting:

 It's important to note that these timeframes apply to post-divorce spousal maintenance (the legal term for alimony).
 Courts will also consider changes in circumstances, such as the receiving spouse’s ability to support themselves, when deciding whether to end or modify the alimony arrangement.